Making Sense of Uncertainty with Simulation: New Paper in Value in Health

 We’re excited to share that the Target Aggregate Data Adjustment (TADA) Method is now implemented in our {TransportHealth} R package!

-Making Decisions Clearer: Target Validity & The Estimands Framework Health Technology Assessments
+Making Decisions Clearer: Target Validity & The Estimands Framework in Health Technology Assessments

 The deadline has passed to submit feedback on Canada's Drug Agency’s draft Methods Guide for Health Technology Assessment, which outlines a framework for appraising clinical evidence in health technology assessments (link).
 At CCS, we contributed comments emphasizing the need for methodological rigor and innovation to ensure assessments are both scientifically sound and practically relevant.